mintty/mintty/wiki/Tips.md

 ## Starting mintty from a batch file ##

 In order to start mintty from a batch file it needs to be invoked through the **[start](http://technet.microsoft.com/en-us/library/cc770297.aspx)** command.
-This avoids the batch file's console window staying open while mintty is running.
+This avoids the batch file’s console window staying open while mintty is running.
 For example:

 ```
 start mintty -